mehmetkut/k8s-qa/README.md

 **_107\.
 Verify the configmap we just created has this data_**

 ```
-// you will see under datakubectl get cm -o yaml
+// you will see under data
+kubectl get cm -o yaml
          or
 kubectl describe cm
 ```